DarkStoorM/laravel-boilerplate/README.md

 - NodeJS
 - SQLite
 - Xdebug (for Code Coverage - not really a requirement, but it's good to have)

+### Manual configuration

+Some files require **manual** configuration depending on your environment.
+Although, the default config in this project should be enough, but some projects might have different preferences.
+Files to configure (if you need to):

+- .env
+- .env.dusk.local
+- phpunit.xml
+- phpunit.dusk.xml

 ---